Obituary of James E. Rohe

 There will be a memorial service in his honor on February 16th, 2019, from 2 p.m. to 4 p.m. at Union Congregational Church, 176 Cooper Avenue, Montclair, New Jersey.

 If you wish, donations in Jim's memory to the Nutley Volunteer Emergency Rescue Squad or the Nutley Public Library are appreciated.
-The family also plans on making a contribution in Jim's memory to the in-patient leukemia unit, 9PW at Hackensack Hospital where Jim spent more than 7 weeks.To send flowers to the family of James Rohe, please visit Tribute Store
+The family also plans on making a contribution in Jim's memory to the in-patient leukemia unit, 9PW at Hackensack Hospital where Jim spent more than 7 weeks.To send flowers to the family or plant a tree in memory of James Rohe, please visit Tribute Store